benbalter/benbalter.github.com/_posts/2012-10-19-we-ve-been-trained-to-make-paper.md

 ### Jailbreaking content

 So why doesn't everyone use this "version control"?
 Because we're trained wrong.
 We've got to break free of these proprietary, print-only formats.
 We've got to stop shuttling changes back-and-forth via e-mail or with obscure file names.
-We've got to unprogram ourselves for an age of print.
+We've got to un-program ourselves for an age of print.

 And here's why: *.doc files are like tiny micro-jails for our content.* Proprietary document formats tend to commingle the text we provide with the commands the software needs to recreate it, and it stores all this in a complicated and inaccessible binary format.
 That's what makes it proprietary.
 We put text in — one of the most basic things computers understand — and we get this big mess back that can only be opened by that software.
 Imagine if the most common way to get water was to buy a can of Coke and run in through a Brita filter.
 It doesn't need to be so complicated.